JohnTelford/mkdocs-2/docs/website-development-stack.md

 !!! info

-	The key *Iterative Development* technologies are [VScode](https://code.visualstudio.com/) for command and control [GitHub](git-github#github), [git](git-github#git), and a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) like [Cloudflare](https://www.cloudflare.com)
+	The key *Iterative Development* technologies are [VScode](https://code.visualstudio.com/) for command and control, [MkDocs Marteral](https://squidfunk.github.io/mkdocs-material/) static site generator, [GitHub](git-github#github), [git](git-github#git), and a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) like [Cloudflare](https://www.cloudflare.com)

 !!!
 Description

-- Developer:
+- Developers:
-    - Uses "VScode" as their Web Development Stack Command and Control center and project editor

-    - Uses the "Static Site Generator" that uses the "Local Repository" code to create a local website.
-The same tools that are used to create the production website,

      - Local Repository:
-	Each developer has their own "Local Repository",news which can be updated with the approved changes in the "Remote Repository."
+	Each developer has their own "Local Repository", which can be updated with the approved changes in the "Remote Repository."

+     - Use "VScode" as their Web Development Stack Command and Control center, and project editor

+    - Use the "MkDocs - Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview - Website" for stake holders.
+The same "MkDocs Static Site Generator" tools that are used to create the production website by the "CDN - Deploy Website to Web"

 - GitHub